Digital Health Works Insights

 Practical takeaway

-When teams treat reimbursement as part of the whole buying system, they make better choices about pricing, launch sequencing, evidence generation, and which accounts are actually worth pursuing first.
+When teams treat reimbursement as part of the whole buying system, they make better choices about launch sequencing, evidence generation, account targeting, and which opportunities are actually worth pursuing first.

 Read this article on Digital Health Works